net1957/ProxyCheck/README.md

 NO_COMPRESS_BUTTON=
 ````

-3. You can limit the proxy field to a list of selectable proxies
+3. You can limit the proxy field to a list of selectable proxies (optional).

    add the environment variable PROXIES with the following format:
       label1;proxy1 url,label2;proxy2 url